Estimated Reading Time: 7 Minutes

 Everybody has had leaking toilets, a leaking roof, leaking gutters, a broken fence, and lamps that don’t work.
-Why would the home you are buying be different?
-Why would you assume that the drains in the kitchen work properly or have a bag of cement in it which nobody noticed that before putting in the faucets?
-Or maybe the property is not draining correctly and is losing square footage with every rainy season?
+So why would the home you are buying be different?
+Why would you assume that the drains in the kitchen work properly or have a bag of cement that nobody noticed before putting in the faucets?
+Or maybe the property is not draining correctly and is losing square footage every rainy season?
 Or is the flashing between the roof and the gutters missing?
-Most of these details are easy and cheap to fix, and seldomly are the reason for the failure of the home inspection.
+Most of these details are easy and cheap to fix and seldomly are the reason for the failure of the home inspection.

-You really want to concentrate on some of the larger issues that cost a lot of money.
-We always include roof replacement, retainer wall problems, and septic problems as standard problems that allow you to walk or renegotiate, but there are others.
-If necessary, ask your realtor for another visit of the property, so you can make a list of what you’d want the inspector to pay attention to.
+You want to concentrate on some more significant issues that cost serious money.
+We always include roof replacement, retainer wall problems, and septic problems as common problems that allow you to walk or renegotiate, but there might be others.
+If necessary, ask your realtor for another visit to the house, so you can make a list of what you’d want the inspector to pay attention to.

-Can you make the purchase subject to home inspection?
+Can you make the purchase subject to a home inspection?

 Why save money on a home inspection?

-There are so many things that can be wrong with a property and many buyers are not aware of them until it is too late.
+Many buyers are unaware of many things wrong with a property until it is too late.
 Home inspectors cannot give repair estimates, but they can give you a list of the defects in the home.
 They are trained to find problems that may not be obvious to the untrained eye.
 And they can also let you know the seriousness of those items found during the inspection.

-A good home inspector will charge you anywhere between $300 and $1,000 for a good home inspection, depending on the size of the property, the location and the type of home inspection report you are looking for.
+A good home inspector will charge you anywhere between $300 and $1,000 for a good home inspection, depending on the size of the house and the additional buildings, the location, and the type of home inspection report you are looking for.

 Have any more questions about home inspections?
 Then read this article I wrote for the Tico Times a while ago.
-I certainly hope you will request a home inspection before closing on a property here, just to save your self from problems later on.
+I hope you will request a home inspection before closing on a property here, just to save yourself from problems later on.

 We enjoy handing our free information like the above, but we appreciate your real estate business.
-Contact us now when you’re in the market to buy or sell a property in Costa Rica.
+So contact us now when you’re in the market to buy or sell real estate in Costa Rica.